AhmedPeaRL/hcm-csv-patterns/interface/silent-offering.md

-This repository contains artifacts that may be held without purpose.
+This interface does not sell.

+It allows presence.
+It allows holding.
+It allows departure.

+No promise is made.
-No utility is promised.
+No explanation is provided.
-No interpretation is required.
+No outcome is implied.

-Presence is sufficient.
+If something is taken,
+it leaves no obligation behind.